Robby McCrorie: International career

 McCrorie has represented Scotland at various youth levels.

 He played for Scotland U16 in the Victory Shield in 2012–13 and 2013–14.
 With his brother Ross, Scotland won it in 2013–14.
 McCrorie was selected for the Scotland U17 team in the UEFA under-17 Championship in 2014, where the Netherlands beat in the semi-finals, and 2015, this time with his brother in the squad.

 Chosen for the under-21 squad in the 2018 Toulon Tournament, the team lost to Turkey in a penalty-out and finished fourth.
 He was added to the senior squad for the first time in September 2020.
 In September 2022 he was booked for delaying the play during a 2022–23 UEFA Nations League match against Ukraine, while among the Scotland substitutes and still awaiting his debut for the national team.

 Personal life

-Robby is the twin brother of Bristol City player Ross McCrorie.
+Robby is the twin brother of Rangers player Ross McCrorie.